-A maximum of 60 hours of credit earned by CLEP/DANTES, military service training, and extrainstitutional learning may be accepted in fulfillment of the requirements for the backelor's degree.
+A maximum of 60 hours of credit earned by CLEP/DANTES, military service training, and extra-institutional learning may be accepted in fulfillment of the requirements for the bachelor's degree.

-of the requirements for the bachelor's degree.
 (A maximum of 20 hours may be accepted from CLEP/ DANTES; a maximum of 15 hours from technical colleges.)
 Military educational experiences are evaluated in keeping with the recommendations of the Office of Educational Credits and the Guide to Evaluation of Educational Experiences in the Armed Services.
 Credits for CLEP classes are awarded in keeping with the recommendations of the Commission on Educational Credits of the American Council on Education.
-The student should contact the Dean of the appropriate college to ascertain the Faulkner course(s) for which they will be granted credit.
+The student should contact the dean of the appropriate college to ascertain the Faulkner course(s) for which they will be granted credit.
 Faulkner University also grants credit for courses successfully completed in the Advanced Placement Program of the College Entrance Examination Board.
 Unless otherwise indicated by policy, for scores of 5, 4, and 3, the semester hours of credit awarded for AP are those allowed for the corresponding freshman course(s) at Faulkner University.